deganoth/sales-hemorrhage/README.md

 ## UX

 While the game is designed to be cross platform, it is primarily aimed at mobile users.
 Keyboard controls are available for desktop playing, with a touch screen system in place for mobile devices.
+The screen is fixed in the portrait layout for both mobile and desktop.
-This system crates a natural touch screen experience, whith the screen divide into three areas allowing movement in three directions, much like the keys on a keyboard do.
+This system creates a natural touch screen experience, whith the screen divide into three areas allowing movement in three directions, much like the keys on a keyboard do.
 Image and font visibility was a priority.
 The player must be able to see themselves onscreen, enemies and status bars easily.
-In my initial [mockup]() I experimented with both landscape and portrait gameplay styles.
+I experimented with both landscape and portrait gameplay styles.
 Portrait seemed the most logical pre testing, and was confirmed during the initial portrait vs landscape builds.
 Through tutorial examples I learned how to arrange a collection of "scenes" to move between.
 In the Phaser framework, scenes work like pages of a website.